SophieDufrane/PP3_Satisfaction_Survey/README.md

 **Main Menu**

-- *Overview*: The Main Menu serves as a starting point for navigating between different sections of the program, allowing users to easily choose between starting the survey or accessing the analysis tools.
+- *Overview*: The Main Menu serves as a starting point for navigating the program.

 - *Features*:
-  - Clear Option Presentation: The menu presents the available options in a simple, easy-to-read format.
+  - **Clear Option Presentation**: The menu presents the available options in a simple, easy-to-read format.
+    - Menu Handlin: Menu options are managed using a `MenuOptions` class.
+This allows for flexibility, as the same code is used for different menus.
+A `for` loop is used to iterate over the list of options and display them, making the code more modular and easier to maintain.
-  - Input Validation: User inputs are validated to ensure that the selected menu options are valid.
-If an incorrect option is entered, the program will prompt the user to try again.
+  - **Input Validation**: User inputs are validated to ensure that only valid options are accepted.
+If an invalid option is entered, the user is prompted to try again.
-  - User Flow: The flow from the main menu to other parts of the program is intuitive, providing a seamless experience.
+  - **User Flow**: The program allows users to easily navigate between sections.

 ![MainMenu](media/main_menu.png)

 **Moodtracker Survey**

-- *Goal*: To collect employee satisfaction levels, ensuring that employees feel heard and valued within the organisation.
-This tool offers a simple and engaging way for employees to provide feedback regurlarly, on different aspects of their job and work environment.
+- *Goal*: To collect employee satisfaction levels.
+This tool offers a simple and engaging way for employees to provide feedback regurlarly, on different aspects of the work environment.

 - *Features*:
-  - Question Display: Employees are presented with one question at a time, allowing them to focus and provide thoughtful responses.
+  - **Question Display**: The survey presents one question at a time, allowing employees to provide thoughtful responses.
+    - Survey Logic: The survey uses dictionaries to store questions and possible answers.
+Each question is a 'key,' and the possible answers are the 'values.'
+This structure made it easy to add more questions later (which I did after working with a shorter sample to test the function).
-  - Input Validation: The program ensures that all responses are valid by checking inputs.
-If an invalid input is detected, users are prompted to enter a correct value.
+  - **Input Validation**: The program ensures that all inputs are valid.
+    - Validation Logic: Input validation is managed using a `while` loop and `try-except` block.
+The `try` block checks if the input is a valid integer within the expected range.
+If not, an exception is raised, and the user is prompted to enter a correct value.
+  - **Summary**: Displays user responses at the end of the survey, providing a clear overview of what will be recorded.
+  - **Next Action**: After the survey, users can return to the main menu or exit the program.

-  - User Experience: The survey design is quite simple and user-friendly, guiding employees through the process seamlessly.
+- *User Experience*: The survey design is quite simple and user-friendly, guiding employees through the process seamlessly.
 Prompts and clear instructions make it easy for users to navigate and complete the survey.
-  - Summary: Displays user responses at the end of the survey, providing a clear overview of what will be recorded.
-  - Next Action: The program presents options to move to another section.

 ![Survey](media/survey.png)